Bioconductor/BiocClassesWorkingGroup/README.md

 # Bioconductor Classes and Methods Working Group

+- Description: Discussions arounnd Bioconductor 'official' classes and methods and how to articulate their benefits to increase their usage across the ecosystem, in particular in new contributions.
+- Leads: Laurent Gatto
+- Current Members: Vince Cary, Laurent Gatto, Johannes Rainer, Lori Shepherd

 The Bio Classes and Methods Working Group tackles the following questions and issues: